horaciocome1/simple-recyclerview-touch-listener/README.md

 # Simple RecyclerView Utils
 This is part of a serie of libraries that pretend to make recyclerview usage more easy.
-For a touch listener please see [Simple RecyclerView Adapter](https://github.com/horaciocome1/simple-recyclerview-adapter)
+For a adapter please see [Simple RecyclerView Adapter](https://github.com/horaciocome1/simple-recyclerview-adapter)